OUR COMMITMENT TO PROTECT YOUR PRIVACY

 HOW DO WE COLLECT YOUR PERSONAL INFORMATION?

-Personal information may be collected by us in a number of circumstances, including when an individual:
+Personal information may be collected by us in several circumstances, including when an individual:

-- makes an enquiry with us via email or telephone apply to be a borrower or guarantor of one of the loans we make in our capacity as a lender;
+- makes an enquiry with us via email or telephone to apply to be a borrower or guarantor of one of the loans we make in our capacity as a lender.

 - attend an event hosted by us; or